Gout

-Gout is the recurring attack of inflammatory arthritis in the joint area; it causes swollen, red, stiff, and often hot joints.
+Gout is a recurring attack of inflammatory arthritis in the joint area; it causes swollen, red, stiff, and often hot joints.

 Men between the ages of 40 and 50 are especially susceptible to gout.
 Individuals are also more likely to develop gout if they consume excessive amounts of alcohol regularly; have a related medical condition, such as diabetes; or have a family history of gout.